When do you need Air Duct Replacement or Repair?

 Residential ductwork systems need to be installed by professionals.
 Typically when you move it to a new home, the system would have already been put in place.
 Nevertheless, it is still necessary to have the system checked by a technician to address any issues and check if you need air duct replacement.

-AC duct replacement: problems with ductwork which cause HVAC inefficiency
+AC duct replacement: problems with ductwork that cause HVAC inefficiency

 HVAC system inefficiency is a common problem encountered by many homeowners.
 You will easily notice that your system is inefficient when you are not getting the right temperature even if the air conditioning is set on full blast.
 One of the first things you need to look into is your air ducts.
 The following are common problems with ductwork that may require air duct replacement.

 1. Air ducts are the wrong size.
-Perhaps you’ve made an upgrade on your home’s furnace or AC unit but failed to take in consideration if the existing ductwork is compatible with the new appliance.
+Perhaps you’ve made an upgrade on your home’s furnace or AC unit but failed to take into consideration if the existing ductwork is compatible with the new appliance.
 If the air ducts are either too big or too small, the system will be inefficient and it could damage your new furnace or AC unit.
 Anytime you install a new heating or cooling appliance, the contractor should check the ductwork and make adjustments if necessary.

 2. Misplaced vents.
 The ductwork vents are the exit point of heated or cooled air into different rooms inside your home.
 In some instances, vents may be located in incorrect locations.
 The ideal place for vents should be near windows and along exterior walls.
 With properly placed vents, you can control the temperature easily.